Replicating Human Motivated Reasoning Studies with LLMs: Human Study Selection

 \subsection{Study 2: Counteracting the Politicization of Science}

-Study 2 \cite{Bolsen_Druckman_2015} focuses on whether participants oppose or support (on a 1 to 7 scale) information about either fracking or carbon nanotubes (CNTs).
-Directional prompts include providing participants politicized scientific information (prompting doubt about scientific information).
-Accuracy and correction prompts included politicized scientific information along with warnings, corrections, and prompts to pursue accuracy.
+Study 2 \cite{Bolsen_Druckman_2015} focuses on whether participants oppose or support (on a 1 to 7 scale) fracking or carbon nanotubes (CNTs) when provided with information on the technologies.
+Politicized scientific information was provided to lead to directional reasoning; corrections, warnings, and accuracy prompts were conditions meant to lead to accuracy.
 There are 12 conditions total, with additional details in Appx. \ref{sec:studydetails}.
 The study finds that exposure to scientific information can boost support while exposure to politicized information can decrease support when compared to the control.
 Warnings against politicized information, corrections, and accuracy prompts are all effective methods to boost support when encountering politicized information (presented as a percentages of all scores 5 or higher) in each condition (Figure \ref{fig:1.2_percentchangepercondition.pdf} ``Human'' panel in Appx. \ref{sec:addres}).